malhotra5/Flight-Simulator/README.md

 # Flight-Simulator
 A flight simulator made from scratch using the graphical capabilities of processing.
 ## Getting Started
 These instructions will help get the flight simulator up and running.
+This repository is still under work so I will be updating the repository as I go along finishing my program.
+A lot of the work will be dirty but after a few days this project should be completed.
+Once the project is completed I will take these words out of the repository.
+Thanks - Rohit Malhotra
 ### Prerequisites
 Get the processing environment, an open-source graphical library.
 This code can be replicated to be  written in Python also.
 I have done it in Java.
 Visit this website for more information about the python environment - https://github.com/jdf/processing.py
 The processing environment looks like the following -